 Ben Harper is one of the co-founders of Datify, a data driven marketing company based in the UK.
 Datify specialises in insight led strategies focussed on driving ROI for a range of clients across the social & search arenas.

 Do you ever feel like you’re missing out when you see how fabulous your friends’ lives seem on Facebook?
 You’re probably not alone.

-In the millennial generation – those 18-33 – more time is spent on social media than in another previous generation.
+In the – those 18-33 – more time is spent on social media than in another previous generation.
 And social media is how they plan social events, according to a study by JWT Intelligence: